TheOnlineJudge/ojudge/README.md

 You will also need PostgreSQL installed and running in your system.

 ### Building
-Clone this repository, or a fork of it, and for its root directory run:
+Clone this repository, or a fork of it, and from its root directory run:

 ```
 $ cmake .